Low-Carb Chicken Cordon Bleu

 Low Carb Chicken Cordon Bleu

 Traditionally in preparing Chicken Cordon Bleu, the chicken cutlet would be fried, breaded, and stuffed with ham and cheese.
-What I really love about this recipe is that because it really is an “Inside-Out” Chicken Cordon Bleu, it is healthy (no frying), low carb (no breading), and easy to prepare (no stuffing).
-Hmmm, maybe I should be calling it Easy Chicken Cordon Bleu?
-Or, with the low-fat cheese and low-fat ham, you can actually even call it Healthy Chicken Cordon Bleu!
-Whatever you call it, it is delicious, loaded with flavor, and you will want to make it again and again!
+But what I really love about this recipe is that because it really is an “Inside-Out” Chicken Cordon Bleu, it is healthy (no frying), low carb (no breading), and easy to prepare (no stuffing).

-In fact, this Low Carb Chicken Cordon Bleu is the perfect combination of comfort food meets fancy restaurant.
+In a way, this Low-Carb Chicken Cordon Bleu is what you get when comfort food meets fancy restaurant dining.
 Kids love the gooey cheese, yet it’s sophisticated enough to serve at a dinner party or even to your most discerning guests.
-And, it’s an easy dish to prepare if you’re entertaining, as the majority of the work can be done ahead of time!

 Low Carb Chicken Cordon Bleu Recipe